We take every aspect of your personal profile into consideration when calculating your admissions chances.

-Located in one of the world‘s top cities for technology and innovation and deeply rooted in 500 years of Jesuit tradition, a Seattle University education is progressive, global and holistic.
+Located in one of the world‘s top cities for technology and innovation and deeply rooted in 500 years of Jesuit tradition, a Seattle University education is innovative, rigorous, global and holistic.
 We encourage students to challenge preconceived notions, reflect before they react, and strive for the greater good.
 What is it that drew you to apply to Seattle University?
 Where do you hope a Seattle University education will take you?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.